junxit/us-congress-bills-115/bill.md

 >     - **(A)** The dissemination of published data, surveys, and reports that have been cleared for publication by the Board of Governors of the Federal Reserve System.
 >     - **(B)** Answers to technical questions specific to a data release.
 >     - **(C)** Communications with respect to the prudential or supervisory functions of the Board of Governors.
->   - **(2)** *Blackout period defined* For purposes of this subsection, and with respect to a meeting of the Committee described under subsection (a), the term blackout period means the time period that—
+>   - **(2)** *Blackout period defined* For purposes of this subsection, and with respect to a meeting of the Committee described under subsection (a), the term “blackout period” means the time period that—
 >     - **(A)** begins immediately after midnight on the day that is one week prior to the date on which such meeting takes place; and
 >     - **(B)** ends at midnight on the day after the date on which such meeting takes place.
 >   - **(3)** *Exemption for chairman of the board of governors* Nothing in this section shall prohibit the Chairman of the Board of Governors of the Federal Reserve System from participating in or issuing public communications.